zeeguu/api/README.md

 ### Note

 Running from a docker image, at least on my M1 Max from 2021, is terribly slow.
 The `_playground.py` script takes 1s natively and 6s in Docker.
 Tests natively are 22s and in Docker are 280s!
 So for running the development server this is ok, but for actual development, this might be quite annoying :(

+# From docker-compose on Mac OS

+- create a local folder where you want to store zeeguu data, e.g. `mkdir /Users/mircea/zeeguu-data`
+- make sure that you have `envsubst` installed (i.e. `brew install gettext`)
+- run `generate-configs.sh`
+- run `docker compose up`
+- you should be able to see something at `localhost:8080/available_languages`
+- try to change the implementaiton of `available_languages` in `system_languages.py` and then run `docker exec -it api-zapi-1 apache2ctl restart`
+- now if you revisit the api above you should see the modified response

 # With MySQL in Separate Container